Hatem979/Serverless-Image-Processing-Pipeline-with-S3-SQS-Lambda/README.md

 ---

-# 15. CloudFront — Global Content Delivery
+# Global Content Delivery

-CloudFront is placed in front of the processed-image S3 bucket.
+Amazon CloudFront is used to deliver processed images globally.

 ```text
 User